01 of 06

 Beverly's Straight Set Variation of the Log Cabin Quilt

-I love it when quilting community members take a pattern I've written and changed it to suit their needs.
+It's excellent when quilting community members take a pattern and change it to suit their needs.
 Beverly Long did just that with the Pitchers for Tildy's Cabin quilt.

 Dark Courthouse Steps logs form (Ohio-like) stars throughout the quilt.